-Spanish evolved from Latin on the Iberian Peninsula and was shaped by various peoples and languages over centuries.
-This brief overview highlights key moments in its development.
+Spanish grew out of Latin on the Iberian Peninsula and was shaped by local tongues, invaders, and later global empires.
+This brief guide highlights key moments in its development.

 Origins